 The most interesting is the Easter egg hunt.
 It takes place on Easter Sunday.
 After children wake up, they search the house and the yard for the Easter eggs.

 The winner is the one who has collected the most eggs.
 Everyone gets to keep the eggs and the winner gets an additional gift.
-Sugar eggs, chocolate eggs, marzipan rabbits, and little chocolates are the prize for the best.
+Sugar eggs, chocolate eggs, marzipan rabbits, and a fine Swiss chocolate are the prize for the best.